Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/ControlParameters.md

 fields.
 More detailed rules for the validation of field content is defined in [XEP-0122: Data Forms Validation](https://xmpp.org/extensions/xep-0122.html).
 The ability to put fields into sections and tabs (pages) is then introduced in [XEP-0141: Data Forms Layout](https://xmpp.org/extensions/xep-0141.html).
 Multimedia elements can also be inserted through the use of [XEP-0221: Data Forms Media Element](https://xmpp.org/extensions/xep-0221.html).
-Color-valued field parameters are defined in [XEP-0331: Data Forms - Color Field Types](https://xmpp.org/extensions/xep-0331.html).
+Color-valued control parameters are defined in [XEP-0331: Data Forms - Color Field Types](https://xmpp.org/extensions/xep-0331.html).
 Creating dynamic forms, including the management of server post-backs, contextual content, visual feedback, asynchronous server updates (push), etc., is defined in
 [XEP-0336: Data Forms - Dynamic Forms](https://xmpp.org/extensions/xep-0336.html).